 ~ Son William Henry Creighton ~

-Son William Henry Creighton (1882-1957) was born on Oct. (?), 1882 in or near Uniontown, Fayette County.
+Son William Henry Creighton (1882-1957) was born on Oct. (?), 1882 in or near Uniontown, Fayette County or in Bentleyville, PA.
 He never knew his precise birth date and generally went by the spelling of "Creighton" as an adult.

-He married 18-year-old Estella "Stella" L. Wakefield (1881- ? ), daughter of Thomas W. and Abbie Wakefield of Monongahela City.
+He married 18-year-old Estella "Stella" L. Wakefield (Aug.
+21, 1881-1955), daughter of Thomas W. and Abbie Wakefield of Monongahela City, but originally from Webster, PA.
 At the time, William lived in Hutchinson, Fayette County, was age 17 and employed in "digging coal."
 Rev. P.T.
 Conaway married the couple on the Fourth of July 1900 in Fairchance, Fayette County.

-The Creightons had seven children -- Golda "Goldie" Davis, Helen "Irene" Jarvis, Alice Black, Blanche Creighton, Lowell "Frank" Creighton, Pearl Zynosky and Rev. Albert Creighton.
+The Creightons had seven children -- Golda "Goldie" Davis, Helen "Irene" Jarvis, Alice Black, Blanche Creighton, Lowell "Frank" Creighton, Estella "Pearl" Zynosky and Rev. Albert Creighton.

 William was a coal industry laborer for many years in Western Pennsylvania.
-They lived in New Eagle, Washington County, PA )in 1910, where William worked as a machinist in a repair shop); in Charleroi, Washington County (1920-1940), where he was a machinist in an iron works and steel mill); and somewhere between Charleroi and Monongahela City, Washington County (1943).
+They lived in New Eagle, Washington County, PA in 1910, where William worked as a machinist in a repair shop; in Charleroi, Washington County (1920-1940), where he was a machinist in an iron works and steel mill; and on Fourth Street in Monongahela City, Washington County (1943-1952).
+The Uniontown Evening Standard once noted that he was a mechanic for the Combustion Engineers of Monongahela City.
 After retirement, in about 1953, he moved to rural McClellandtown, German Township.

 William was afflicted with hardening of the arteries and heart disease.
-He suffered a heart attack and died instantly at the age of 74 on June 21, 1957.
+While at the home of his sister-in-law Mary Crayton on the Core Farm in German Township, Fayette County, he suffered a heart attack and died instantly at the age of 74 on June 21, 1957.
 Burial was in the Monongahela Cemetery.

 Daughter Golda "Goldie" Creighton (1901-1971) was born in 1901.
 At the age of 19, Goldie was employed as a sales woman in "five and ten cent" store.
-She married James Davis and resided in Monongahela in 1966.
-They had three children -- James Edward "Eddie" Davis, Thomas Davis and Thelma Columbus.
+She married James Davis ( ? - ? ) and resided in Monongahela in 1955-1966.
+They together produced a brood of three children -- James Edward "Eddie" Davis, Thomas Davis and Thelma Columbus.
 Goldie lived on Main Street in New Eagle.
 She died in Monongahela Memorial Hospital at the age of 71 on June 4, 1971.

 Daughter Helen "Irene" Creighton (1902-1973) was born on July 27, 1902 in Fayette County.
 She married Earl Mathias Jarvis (June 14, 1902-1959), the son of Matthias and Clara (Chattaway) Jarvis of Monongahela, PA.
 They had three children -- Helen Irene Gunder, Marilyn Ann Palmer and Arden Earl Jarvis.
 Circa 1954, the Jarvises lived in Charleroi, PA, where he was employed in river transportation by United States Steel.
 They relocated in 1954 to 1005 Wayne Avenue in Indiana, Indiana County, PA.
 Sadly, Earl suffered a heart attack while at the home of their daughter Helen in Hopwood, Fayette County, and died at the age of 56 on May 25, 1959.
 An obituary in the Monongahela (PA) Daily Republican reported that he "had not worked for two weeks because of the heart ailment, but death was unexpected."
 Irene outlived her husband by 14 years.
 In 1966, she lived in Indiana and by 1971, she moved into the home of her her son Arden in East Liverpool, Columbiana County, OH.
 She was a member of the First Free Methodist Church of East Liverpool.
 She died at age 71 in East Liverpool City Hospital on April 7, 1973.
 Following a funeral led by Rev. Richard Merkle, she was laid to rest in the Monongahela Cemetery.